rd--/spl/md/notes.md

 - U+21e0 ⇠ Leftwards Dashed Arrow
 - U+2208 ∈ Element Of
 - U+2209 ∉ Not An Element Of
-- U+220b ∋ Contains as Member
+- U+220b ∋ Contains As Member
 - U+220c ∌ Does Not Contain As Member
 - U+2212 − Minus Sign
 - U+2213 ∓ Minus-Or-Plus Sign